dymmond/edgy/docs/migrations/discovery.md

 If you are familiar with other frameworks like Django, you are surely familiar with the way the use the `manage.py` to basically run every command internally.

-Although not having that same level, Saffier does a similar job by having "a guess" of what it should be and throws an error if not found or if no [environment variables or --app](#environment-variables) are provided.
+Although not having that same level, Edgy does a similar job by having "a guess" of what it should be and throws an error if not found or if no [environment variables or --app](#environment-variables) are provided.